utilmeta/utype/docs/en/references/field.md

 Case-insensitive configuration applies to all field aliases, including attribute names, `alias` and `alias_from`, so any alias you enter using any case will be recognized

-Moreover, it can be seen that the case-insensitive configuration also supports key access and field inclusion ( `in`) recognition, which will be recognized and mapped to the `'created_at'` field by Schema when used `'CREATED_AT' in article`.
+Moreover, it can be seen that the case-insensitive configuration also supports key access and field inclusion ( `in` ) recognition, which will be recognized and mapped to the `'created_at'` field by Schema when used `'CREATED_AT' in article`.

 !!! note
+	If you are going to make the whole dataclass/function case-insensitive, you can directly use `Options(case_insensitive=True)`. for specific usage, you can refer to [Options API References](/references/options)

 ## Description and marks

-Field provides some descriptive and marked parameters, which will not affect the parsing, but can more clearly describe the purpose of the field, examples, etc., and can be integrated into the generated API document, such as
+Field provides some descriptive and marked parameters, which will not affect the parsing, but can more clearly describe the purpose of the field, examples, etc., and can be integrated into the generated API document (JSON-schema / OpenAPI), such as

-*  `title`: Pass in a string to specify the title of the field (not related to the name or alias, just for description purposes)
+* `title`: pass in a string to specify the title of the field (not related to the name or alias, just for description purposes)
-*  `description`: a string is passed in to describe the purpose or usage of the field.
+* `description`: passe in a string to describe the purpose or usage of the field.
-*  `example` Give a sample of data for this field
+* `example`: give a sample of data for this field

 ```python
 from utype import Schema, Field